Mohammed Abdallah

 Lotta Schäfer

-Lotta works on both operational management and programs of activations in Berlin.
-She also engages in conversations entangled with programs in Berlin and elsewhere, and facilitates and curates programs particularly with multi-generational audiences.
-Before coming to Spore, she was the head of the international residency program at ZK/U–Zentrum für Kunst und Urbanistik in Berlin and produced a variety of cultural and educational programs at Beirut, an art initiative and exhibition space in Cairo.
+Lotta co-develops, facilitates, and curates in close collaboration with partners in Berlin and abroad, new commissions, cultural tools, and multidisciplinary exhibitions that are all closely entangled with public and educational programs of Spore.
+Before coming to Spore, Lotta was the head of the international residency program at ZK/U–Zentrum für Kunst und Urbanistik in Berlin and produced a variety of cultural and educational programs at Beirut, an art initiative and exhibition space in Cairo.

 Tanzim Wahab

-At Spore Tanzim co-develops programs, visual displays and narratives and facilitates situations that encourage relationships and generate inter-cultural dialogues.
+At Spore, Tanzim initiates and implements new collaborative and multi-disciplinay commissions and exhibitions.
+He co-develops programs, visual displays and narratives and facilitates situations that encourage relationships and generate inter-cultural dialogues.
 His curatorial interests revolve around the sensory entanglement of exhibition spaces in the making of different experiences, and art education.
 He also writes and edits art journals and anthologies on South Asian art and lens-based media.
 Tanzim curated five editions of Chobi Mela, an international festival of photography in Dhaka.

 Magdalena Wiener

-At Spore Magdalena coordinates projects and programs, assists on program facilitations and developments in Berlin and elsewhere.
+At Spore, Magdalena co-develops, facilitates, and curates in close collaboration with partners abroad and in Berlin, new commissions, cultural tools, and multidisciplinary exhibitions that are all closely entangled with the public and educational programs of Spore.
 Before joining Spore, she worked for several years as curator and project manager, most recently at the Goethe-Institut Mexiko, and at the Research Center for Material Culture Leiden in the Netherlands.
-Her practice is informed by working together with artists, communities and institutions from different cultures and contexts, understanding it foremost as possibility for building relationships, and creating spaces for encounter, conversation, and collective learning.
+Her practice is informed by working together with artists, communities and institutions from different cultures and contexts, understanding it foremost as possibility for building relationships, and creating spaces for encounter and empathy, for conversation, and collective learning.

 Aline Winchester

-To nurture relationships, facilitate unlikely encounters and circulate knowledges, Aline moves somewhere between words, visuals, music, and food in order to engage with the many practitioners at Spore.
+Aline is in charge of defining communication approaches and implementing strategies with external collaborators, partners and communities of reference.
+To nurture relationships and facilitate unlikely encounters, she also works on audience building and outreach to communities of interest, including curating and facilitating programs and activations.
 Before joining the team, Aline worked as a project coordinator for FABRIC at the Schöpflin Stiftung, where she anchored the participatory bottom-up urban planning process within the neighborhood, as well as codeveloped tools and learning experiences.
 As a cultural worker she has supported initiatives and associations in conceptualizing, communicating, and fundraising.